Index

 Nestled charmingly in the cradle of the valley of the Potomac River in Western Maryland, in the lush landscape of the heart of the Appalachian Mountains, is the Victorian town of Cumberland.

-Perched gently in the city's mainstream, is historic downtown.
-Dozens of shops catering to every whim and fancy, from boutiques to art galleries, restaurants and sidewalk cafes, line the century old streets.
-Here and there, dotting the commercial district are historical sites and buildings for those who appreciate a bit of history while they're browsing.
+there, dotting the commercial district are historical sites and buildings for those who appreciate a bit of history while they're browsing.

-Mere footsteps from the shops and bustle is the Western Maryland Railway Station stylizing the epitome of steam locomotive travel.
-The station is the starting point of a three hour round trip tour of the countryside on the Western Maryland Scenic Railroad and its 1916 Baldwin Steam Locomotive.
+the Western Maryland Scenic Railroad and its 1916 Baldwin Steam Locomotive.
 The Western Maryland Railway Station is part of the Canal Place Heritage Area, the first in the State of Maryland.

 Canal Place is located at the western terminus of the C&O Canal.
-Celebrating Cumberland's canal heritage and rich transportation history, Canal Place offers a wealth of activities for visitors and residents alike.
+Celebrating Cumberland's canal heritage and

 District Heights